dwright37/trope-reports/reports/OLMo-7B-Instruct.md

 ---

-### T1441: Promoting equity ensures opportunities for all.
+### T1441: Creating an equitable society offers everyone the chance to thrive.

 |Support|
 |---|